Clin-STAR Mission

 To advance transdisciplinary research, training and career development in aging

-The pipeline of early-stage investigators would benefit from a national platform that will convey scientific and research knowledge, foster networking and collaboration, provide mentoring and career development support, and advance transdisciplinary research.
+Clin-STAR is a national platform that fosters scientific and research knowledge, offers opportunities for networking and collaboration, mentoring and career development support, and advances transdisciplinary research.

 The Clin-STAR Coordinating Center organizes activities and provide resources for the cultivation, connection, and synergy of clinician-scientists in aging research from disparate specialties across the US to address these needs.